google-code-export/keredhud/README.txt

 Change Log:

+Version 1.52: Fixed an issue with fonts not displaying properly and updated map loading screen to be consistent with the official version (many thanks to randomirishlad1 for reporting these bugs).
+Also improved add time text and removed unnecessary files.

 Version 1.51: Fixed clipping with Cow Mangler, Righteous Bison, and Pompson meters.

 Version 1.5: Updated files for Pyromania weapons and special delivery mode.
 Slight improvements to marked and milked status icons and quickswitch menu.
 Removed unnecessary files (again) that changed the menu background.